gvwilson/fiction/santas/index.md

 "Gran-Granna?"
 Finner finally managed.
 Even as he said it he belatedly realized that the elf wasn't his great-grandmother.
-They were too tall and didn't have nearly enough wrinkles on their face<span class="note">
+They were too tall and didn't have nearly enough wrinkles on their face.<span class="note">
 Old people don't actually have more wrinkles than young ones.
 The real difference is that young people's skin hasn't had enough practice wrinkling to do it all the time.